FlippieCoetser/GitHub.Workflow/README.md

 git push
 ```

-10. You should not see a failing test is followed by a passing test directly in the comment message.
+10. You should not see a failing test followed by a passing test directly in the comment message.

 ![Enterprise Application Hierarchy](/Design%20Assets/GitHub.Pass.png)